SimbaWANGU/SimbaWANGU/README.md

 <img src="/arrow-svgrepo-com.svg" margin="auto" width="100%" height="200px">

-<p align="center">I am a remote student at Microverse studying Web Development.
-I am currently in my second module and I look forward to learning even more in the future.
-I enjoy designing and creating beautiful mark ups as well as implementing the functionality behind it.</p>
+<p align="center">I am a Web Developer from Kenya.
+I mainly code in JavaScript.
+I recently fell in love with React and React Native and I look forward to adding even more knowledge in future.
+I am currently looking for my next role and would be open to any opportunity.</p>

 <p align="center">You can reach me on my socials... </p>